 - Unusual handling: Vans brake slower, turn wider, and handle differently than other types of passenger vehicles.
 If a driver is inexperienced, untrained, or negligent, they can easily cause a crash that should never have happened.

 After a crash, you may be dealing with broken bones, head trauma, spinal cord damage, muscle injuries, internal organ damage, and more.
 In order to recover, you will need extensive medical procedures, but these may cost thousands of dollars.
 However, by proving that your injuries were caused by someone else, you can receive compensation to pay for your losses.

 Typically, van drivers, vehicle manufacturers, and companies that own fleets of vans are the ones responsible for a crash.
 Through evidence, you must be able to prove who caused the accident, why the crash happened, and what amount of compensation you will need in order to recover to the best of your abilities.

-Drivers who operate a vehicle negligently may be the only cause behind a crash, if they are the sole cause.
+Typically, drivers who operate a vehicle negligently may be the sole cause behind the accident, but there are other aspects that may be considered.
 When defects in the design or manufacturing of the vehicle are the reason why the van crashed, the company that made the vehicle can be held responsible.
-When the van is owned by a company, such as airport transportation vehicles, they are responsible when their neglect leads to a crash.
+When the van is owned by a company, such as airport transportation vehicles, they are responsible when their negligence leads to a crash.

 Many churches use small buses and passenger vans to help elderly or disabled parishioners get to services, or the church might use buses and vans to take members of the congregation to a retreat or special event.
 Unfortunately, church buses are not immune to accidents.
 If you or a loved one have been injured in an accident involving a church van, you have the right to hold the negligent parties responsible.